carmonalab/scTypeEval/README.md

 Supported options, by default both are run if possible:

-* `"Mutual.Score"`: Computes the product of reciprocal prediction scores from classifier per cell type.
+* `"Mutual.Score"`: Mean of the product of reciprocal prediction scores from classifier per cell type.
-* `"Mutual.Match"`: Calculates the normalized proportion of reciprocal matches.
+* `"Mutual.Match"`: Calculates the normalized proportion of reciprocal prediction matches between samples.

 ``` r
 sceval <- Run.BestHit(scTypeEval = sceval,